greyhats13/phl-store/README.md

 Several add-ons are installed to enhance the functionality & observability of the cluster:

-- CloudWatch Observability: Provides centralized monitoring & logging for Kubernetes workloads.
-This simplifies debugging & ensures better visibility into the system performance.
+- CloudWatch Observability: Provide centralizd monitoring & logging for Kubernetes workloads.
+This simplify debugging & ensures better visibility into the system performance.
 - CoreDNS: handles service discovery within the cluster.
 - Kube-proxy: Manages network proxying for Kubernetes services.